openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 -
 -
  **&nbsp;&nbsp;&nbsp;
- Lesser Domination** - The target obeys a one word command until the end of their next turn, at which time the bane immediately ends.
+ Lesser Domination** - The target obeys a one word command until the end of their next turn.

  **Greater Domination** - The target's every action and move is under your control.
 Unlike the charmed bane, characters under the effect of domination lose control of their actions.
 Their minds, however, struggle to regain control of their own body.
 They cannot take actions of any kind (except thought) unless it is ordered by you.
-Every action which the attacker orders the afflicted character to perform which is in extreme violation of their nature gives the target a resist roll as a free action to end the effect.
-The attacker does not gain special access to the target's mind and so can only order the character to perform actions that they think the character is capable of.
+Every action which the attacker orders the afflicted character to perform which is in extreme violation of their nature gives the target a resist roll as a free action to break free from the effect.
+The attacker does not gain special access to the target's mind and so can only order the character to perform actions that they think or know that the character is capable of.
 Lastly, each mental order that the attacker gives to the target is a major action.
-However, the order can be a series of verbal commands, such “Attack enemy X unless someone comes through the door, in which case flee”.
+However, the order can be a series of verbal commands, such “Attack enemy X unless someone comes through the door, in which case flee.”.
 The dominated creature will continue to obey the last mental command they were given until you give a new command.
-Only one such command can be active at a given time.
-Greater Domination has a duration of Resist ends (Fail x 3 = 1 hour).
+Only one such command can be active at a given time, so giving a new command cancels all previous ones.
  - **Power Level 3** - You can target creatures of subhuman intelligence (animals, some elementals, certain undead, etc.) with Lesser Domination.
  - **Power Level 5** - You can target creatures of human intelligence or better with Lesser Domination.
 You can target creatures of subhuman intelligence (animals, some elementals, etc.) with Greater Domination.
  - **Power Level 9** - You can target creatures of human intelligence or greater with Greater Domination.